developer-zebra/developer-zebra-site/src/emdk-for-android/6-10/guide/about/index.md

 EMDK for Android extends the Android Studio IDE for Mac OS and Windows with tools for easily creating powerful line-of-business applications for Zebra Android devices.
 EMDK for Android includes class libraries, sample apps and source code that enables developers to easily build apps that take full advantage of the power of Zebra devices.

-Also included is Profile Manager, which enhances to Android IDE with a GUI-based tool for generating all the code required to access and configure Zebra device features and settings.
+Also included is Profile Manager, which enhances Android IDE with a GUI-based tool for generating all the code required to access and configure Zebra device features and settings.
 This enables developers to target Zebra devices with fewer lines of code, fewer errors and reduced overall development time.

 > **Important**: Zebra now distributes the EMDK SDK through a JCenter repository, and the EMDK Profile Manager plug-in through the JetBrains plug-in repository.
 To install, see the [EMDK-A Setup guide](../setup).